When did you first start writing?

 I grew up in a close family filled with love.
 But there was alcoholism.
 Addiction defined my parents’ lives and mine.
 It’s the personality we shared.
 I also suffered from undiagnosed Bipolar Disorder, but seeking help was considered taboo.

-So with that start in life, it’s no wonder why I feel the characters that I create, the inner me that tries to connect with the the outer world and the inner world of others.
+So with that start in life, it’s no wonder why I create the characters that I do.
+It’s the inner me that tries to connect with the the outer world and the inner world of others.

 It is an understatement to say that writing has been very cathartic for me.